-In the early 90s Andrew moved to Los Angeles, where he opened a new chapter of his career as an independent feature filmmaker.
+Andrew began his career in Santa Fe, where he founded the New Mexico Repertory Theatre, a regional professional company that grew to become the largest theatre in the history of the state.
+During his years in New Mexico Andrew directed and produced over forty plays.
+In the early 90s, he moved to Los Angeles where he opened a new chapter of his career as an independent feature filmmaker.
 As one critic put it, life teaches the characters in Andrew’s films a whole new set of three R’s: Ruin, Revenge, and Redemption.
-Santa Fe, starring Gary Cole, Lolita Davidovich and Tina Majorino, explores the destructive allure of cults; The Corndog Man, featuring Noble Willingham (nominated for an Independent Spirit Best Actor award for his performance) as a boat salesman haunted by the past, explores the connection between torment and regret; Forfeit, starring Billy Burke, Sherry Stringfield, Gregory Itzin and Wayne Knight, is at once a heist caper, a psychological thriller and a modern morality tale of reckoning and revelation; Take My Breath Away, the story of a condemned inmate who sells the rights to film his execution in the California gas chamber as a music video, was one of two American shorts that were invited to screen in the International Critics Week of the 1993 Cannes Film Festival.
+Santa Fe (Sundance Film Festival/HBO), starring Gary Cole, Lolita Davidovich and Tina Majorino, explores the destructive allure of cults; The Corndog Man (Sundance Film Festival/Sundance Channel), featuring Noble Willingham (nominated for an Independent Spirit Best Actor award for his performance) as a boat salesman haunted by the past, explores the connection between torment and regret; Forfeit (SXSW/Showtime), starring Billy Burke, Sherry Stringfield, Gregory Itzin and Wayne Knight, is at once a heist caper, a psychological thriller and a modern morality tale of reckoning and revelation; Take My Breath Away, the story of a condemned inmate who sells the rights to film his execution in the California gas chamber as a music video, was one of two American shorts that were invited to screen in the International Critics Week of the 1993 Cannes Film Festival.

 During his years in Los Angeles Andrew also worked as a television writer.
 He co-wrote the television movie, Beat of a Different Drum, for ABC, Fox Television Studios and Edmonds Entertainment.
 He also co-wrote a drama pilot for ABC and Fox Television, The Crew, set in the world of college rowing.

-Andrew has an M.F.A. from the University of Southern California’s School of Cinematic Art, an M.F.A. from California institute of the Arts, a J.D. from Northeastern University School of Law, and a B.A. from Hampshire College.
+Andrew holds an M.F.A. from USC’s School of Cinematic Arts, an M.F.A. from the School of Theatre at CalArts, a J.D. from Northeastern University School of Law, and a B.A. from Hampshire College.
 He is a member of the Directors Guild of America, the Writers Guild of America and the Stage Directors and Choreographers Society.